Abdel-Raouf/algs4/Chapter 1/Section 1.md

 ### 1.1.27
 The number of recursive calls is 2<sup>100</sup> + 2<sup>50</sup>.

-A implementation that is based on saving computed values in an array (official version, see [Binomial.java](http://algs4.cs.princeton.edu/11model/Binomial.java.html)):
+An implementation that is based on saving computed values in an array (official version, see [Binomial.java](http://algs4.cs.princeton.edu/11model/Binomial.java.html)):
 ```java
 public static double binomial2(int N, int k, double p) {
   double[][] b = new double[N + 1][k + 1];